SamLansford/git-pracitce/README.md

-# This is a respository for git
+# This is a repository for git